lyokha/nginx-haskell-module/docs/yet-another-doc-with-examples/nginx-haskell-module-yadwe.md

 Indeed, being run *synchronously* from an event handler, a service hook could safely call a C function which would acquire related to Nginx context from the global Nginx variable *ngx_cycle* for doing a variety of low level actions.
+Notice that unlike update callbacks, service hooks get triggered in all worker processes.

 An update hook is exported with exporter *ngxExportServiceHook*, and declared using directive *haskell_service_update_hook* on the *http* configuration level.